LlewBach/cydymiaith/TESTING.md

 [Back to top](#cydymiaith-testing-documentation)

-- Getting edit question form to remember associated group - I was having trouble handling id vs ObjectId - I consulted GPT4o who advised me how to use jinja filters properly, such as
+- Getting edit post form to remember associated group - I was having trouble handling id vs ObjectId - I consulted GPT4o who advised me how to use jinja filters properly, such as

-` {% if group._id|string == question.group_id|string %}`
+` {% if group._id|string == post.group_id|string %}`

 and this equates the types making them comparable.